pletzer/python-oop-novice/_episodes/03-inheritance.md

 - "Adding a class in parentheses after a class definition indicates that the new class is a subclass of the bracketed class (parent class)."
 - "The subclass inherits all of that parent class's attributes and methods."
-- "Defining a method with the same name as one of the parent class's overrides it."
+- "Defining a method with the same name as one of the parent class's methods overrides it."
 - "Use `super()` to access parent classes and their methods."
 ---